NuGet/Home/proposed/2021/NuGet.orgTFMs.md

 ### Functional Explanation

-#### Context and Scope
-When a developer accesses the details page for a NuGet package, they will see information on target frameworks in a dropdown menu.
+Context and Scope: When a developer accesses the details page for a NuGet package, they will see information on target frameworks in an expandable section.
 The framework information will be surfaced from the package.
-In cases where versions are not specified (such as .net) or other unexpected scenarios, ‘Version Not Specified’ or similar messages will be surfaced.

-##### Minimal Requirements
+Minimal Requirements:
-- List of Frameworks on NuGet.org
+- List of Target Frameworks on NuGet.org's package details page.

-##### Non-Requirements
-- List of Platforms on NuGet.org
-  - Users interviewed did not express need for supported platform information
-  - Cannot be surfaced directly from package data and would require additional layer of soft calculation from engineering (no clear mapping scheme currently exists between target frameworks and supported platforms)
-  - Can be revisited in future
-- Filters for Frameworks on NuGet.org
-    - Users interviewed were ambivalent on filters, requires further investigation.
-Can be revisited in future
-- Filters for Platforms on NuGet.org
-  - Users interviewed were ambivalent on filters, requires further investigation.
-Can be revisited in future

-Although Target Frameworks & Supported Platforms are relatively similar in general contexts and often have overlap, we must clearly define each of these items based on their differences.
-Today we live in an ecosystem where Target Frameworks can represent both a supported platform, or a subset of supported platforms.
+- Runtime, Content Build assets and Tools packages will display TFM details.
+- Support for PackageReference project restore compatibility only.

 **Target Framework** – A target framework is a specification of the APIs available to an application or library.